Critical-Hit/engine/README.md

 Mac OSX and XCode or GNU Make
 --
+Install Premake 4.3 using [Homebrew](http://www.brew.sh) or [MacPorts](http://www.macports.com).
+If this is not possible, you can manually add the binary to your path.
 Download [Premake 4.3](http://industriousone.com/premake/download) and extract the binary from the tarball.
-Move this binary to somewhere in your path using a command like `mv ~/Downloads/premake4 /usr/local/bin`.
+Move this binary to `/opt/premake4/bin`.
+Open ~/.bash_profile with a text editor and add a line to edit your PATH.
+For example:

+    PATH="/opt/premake4/bin:$PATH"

+You will have to log out and in again to apply this change.

 You can use either of two options to develop, XCode or the command line with GNU Make.

-Option 1 (XCode):
+XCode
+#
-Make sure you have XCode installed, if not install it from the Mac App store.
+Install XCode from the App Store.

 Open a terminal and navigate to the directory containing premake4.lua.
 Type `premake4 xcode3`.
-An XCode project file will be generated that you can open with XCode.
+An XCode project file will be generated.
+Open it with XCode

-Option 2 (Command Line):
-Make sure you have the OSX command line tools installed, if not download them [here](https://developer.apple.com/downloads/index.action) and install them.
+GNU Make
+#
+Install the Command Line Tools from [developer.apple.com](https://developer.apple.com/downloads/index.action) (Apple Developer account required).

 Open a terminal and navigate to the directory containing premake4.lua.
 Type `premake4 gmake`.
 A Makefile will be generated.
 Type `make help` for usage information, or simply `make` to run the default debug build.